zalando-stups/documentation/user-guide/access-control.rst

       "access_token": "4b70510f-be1d-4f0f-b4cb-edbca2c79d41"
    }

-In you application, you need to get the access token from the HTTP Authorization header.
+In your application, you need to get the access token from the HTTP Authorization header.
 The authorization header should look like the following example:

 .. code-block:: text